tychurch74/Chatbot-Context-Window-Extension-via-Summarization-Model/README.md

-# GPT-3.5-turbo Chatbot with Conversation Summarization
+# Chatbot Context Window Extension via Summarization Model
 This Python script uses OpenAI's GPT-3.5-turbo language model to create a chatbot that provides short, concise responses based on the context of the conversation.
-It includes a conversation summarization feature that allows the chatbot to retain a summary of previous interactions and simulate long-term memory, even for lengthy conversations.
+It includes a conversation summarization feature utilizing fine tuned version of Google's BART LLM that allows the chatbot to retain a summary of previous interactions, partially simulating long-term memory, even for lengthy conversations.

 ## Problem
-Chatbots utilizing GPT-3.5-turbo have a limited token count, restricting the context window size.
+Chatbots utilizing LLM's such as ChatGPT have a limited token count, restricting the context window size.
 If the conversation grows too long, the context window will truncate the conversation, causing the chatbot to lose prior interactions' context.
-By using a conversation summarizer, the chatbot can maintain a summarized context, keeping the token count within acceptable limits and simulating long-term memory.
+By using a conversation summarizer and inserting it's output within OpenAI's newly implemented 'system message', the chatbot can maintain a summarized context of the entire conversation, keeping the token count within acceptable limits and simulating a kind of 'long-term memory'.

+## Possible Improvements
+- Implement an additional 'attention mechanism' within the summarizer module to focus on the most important parts of the conversation.
+This could be done by using a custom attention layer within the summarizer, or by using a pre-trained attention mechanism such as BERT.
+- Improve the summarizer's output speed by using a GPU and/or by running the summarization process in parallel with the chatbot API call.
+- Investigate how open source chat bots such as Llamma-7B, GPT-j or FLAN-T5 perform with this method.

 ## How to Use
 1. Install the required dependencies: